pinellolab/DrugThatGene/README.md

 <br>docker run -p 9999:9999 -it pinellolab/drugthatgene
 <br>(3) The website can be accessed at localhost:9999
 <br><br><i>Troubleshooting</i>
-<br>Error: "Error response from daemon: driver failed programming external connectivity on endpoint eloquent_euler (44849e380db47a1f97b3ccfc0eab0abf3b749d7517dff20d82c6fb34434e4334): Error starting userland proxy: mkdir /port/tcp:0.0.0.0:9999:tcp:172.17.0.3:9999: input/output error."
+<br>-Error: "Error response from daemon: driver failed programming external connectivity on endpoint eloquent_euler (44849e380db47a1f97b3ccfc0eab0abf3b749d7517dff20d82c6fb34434e4334): Error starting userland proxy: mkdir /port/tcp:0.0.0.0:9999:tcp:172.17.0.3:9999: input/output error."
-<br><br>Solution: If this error message is obtained, please try restarting Docker and then type the command from step (2) again.
+<br>-Solution: If this error message is obtained, please try restarting Docker and then type the command from step (2) again.

-<br>Error: Docker image runs successfully after executing the command from step (2), but the http://localhost:9999 link does not work.
+<br>-Error: Docker image runs successfully after executing the command from step (2), but the http://localhost:9999 link does not work.
-<br><br>Solution: This may be caused by a Firewall blocking Docker.
+<br>-Solution: This may be caused by a Firewall blocking Docker.
 Please check Firewall settings to ensure Docker is allowed to run.